 Please note that this applies to all vehicles if they are to be registered with a gross mass of no more than 12000 kg/26455 lbs.
-This also applies, for example, to semi-trailer trucks with the codes XP6 and XP7.
+This also applies, for example, to light duty trucks with the codes XP6 and XP7.

-To convert a chassis to a semi-trailer truck, an evalution with the responsible department is necessary.
-As part of the MasterUpfitter program please refer to www.UpfitterPortal.com.
+To convert a chassis to a light duty truck, an evalution with the responsible department is necessary.
+As part of the eXpertUpfitter program please refer to www.
+UpfitterPortal.com.